Honduran, U.S. partnership provides medical care for underserved village

 |0

-This work, Honduran, U.S. partnership provides medical care for underserved village [Image 1 of 4], by Maria Pinel, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Honduran, U.S. partnership provides medical care for underserved village, by Maria Pinel, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT